 After I had eaten dust being whirled up by some UN trucks with goods for the refugees in Goma, while sitting on an open pickup truck which had given me a lift, public transport stopped finally at the frontier-post between Uganda and East Zaire.
 So I had to hire a local guide to continue on foot.
 We went through lush farmland up on the slopes of Sabinyo volcano.

 So, I was quite nervous when some lousy looking soldiers escorted me in a dark hut of the road, standing in front of a greening hire raked officer.
-I explained, that the only reason to come here was the attempt to climb the volcano Nyiragongo, that´s why I was wearing military boots.
+I explained, that the only reason to come here was the attempt to climb the volcano Nyiragongo, that’s why I was wearing military boots.
 I knew ahead, that these shoes would have had brought some trouble to me in East Africa.
 So I had to pay my way out by little cash and cigarettes.
-John, a local translator for care-oganisations and journalist told me some days later in Goma, that it’s impossibile to get any kind of good shoes around Goma.
+John, a local translator for care-oganisations and journalists told me some days later in Goma, that it’s impossible to get any kind of good shoes around Goma.

-In the surrounding of Goma huge refugee camps with kilometers of space hosted some hundreds of thousands of Hutus who had started an exodus from Ruanda into Zaire in the 1970’s after first massacres took place by the Tutsi minority.
-Then, after many incidences 1994, the Hutu took revenge and killed 75 percent of the Tutsi and moderate Hutus.
-Alone in June and July up to 1 million people were killed.
-Finally, the rebel group RPF took over in Ruanda and installed a Tutsi government again, causing countless Hutu to flee out of the country.
+In the surrounding of Goma huge refugee camps with kilometers of space hosted some hundreds of thousands of Hutus who had started an exodus from Rwanda into Zaire in the 1970’s after first massacres took place by the Tutsi minority.
+Then, after many incidences in 1994, the Hutu took revenge and killed 75 percent of the Tutsi and moderate Hutus.
+Only in June and July up to 1 million people were killed.
+Finally, the rebel group RPF took over in Rwanda and installed a Tutsi government again, causing countless Hutu to flee out of the country.

 Part 2: Nyiragongo volcano hike

-There was little to say about Goma itself, because this ruined town was a total mess with hotels and restaurants closed, shops emty and an UN oganisation (pease and aid force) behind many high fence lines.
-After one night in Goma without any food except Coca Cola, and went out on the road again ot reach the foot of Nyiragongo.
-It was out of the question to clime up the volcano without guide an armed force, because of gang (bandits) actyvities around volcanoes such as RPF rebels and others.
+There was little to say about Goma itself, because this ruined town was a total mess with hotels and restaurants closed, shops empty and a UN organization (peace and aid force) behind many high fence lines.
+After one night in Goma without any food except Coca-Cola, I went out on the road again to reach the foot of Nyiragongo.
+It was out of the question to climb up the volcano without guide and armed force, because of gang (bandits) activities around volcanoes such as RPF rebels and others.

 So I went to the national park headquarter asking for help.
 Two remained officers were surprised to see me as a visitor, but the very nice Mr. Kivuya Wa Viui agreed to join me up the volcano after a long conversation and after paying the 100 US fee for hiking the mountain, plus some extra for my guide.
-Maybe the only incoming for Kivuya since many mounth.
-At a nearby zairen military post we founed luckely a solution get a well armed group.
-The chef officer was so amazed of my crazy wish to clime Nyiragogo, that he ordered a docent soldiers for this expedition.
+Maybe the only incoming for Kivuya since many month.
+At a nearby zairen military post we found luckily a solution to get a well armed group.
+The chef officer was so amazed of my crazy wish to clime Nyiragogo, that he ordered a dozen soldiers for this expedition.

 I wasn’t really sure about of putting my life and my army boots into the hand of a group of Rambos with no shoes.
-Well, there was one more problem, my leeck of any food.
-But after checking this jung guys out and the fact, that this forest are hiding places for Hutu and Titsi, gave me no other option.
-For this evening Mr. Kivuay gave me some food and a place to lay dowen my sleeping bag.
+Well, there was one more problem, my leek of any food.
+But after checking this young guys out and the fact, that this forests are hiding places for Hutu and Tutsi, gave me no other option.
+For this evening Mr. Kivuay gave me some food and a place to lay down my sleeping bag.

-Our expedition started by early morning it was best armed with an amazing viorty of weaponds.
-Soon we entered the jungle at its best with heat, humidity crying monkeys and crazy loud zikades.
-During a brack, I pulled out my foto camera and instandly watched into the soldies big eyes.
-Well, for sure it was in their eyes a fortioned.
+Our expedition started by early morning, and it was my best armed ever with an amazing variety of weapons.
+Soon we entered the jungle at its best with heat, humidity, crying monkeys and crazy loud zikades.
+During a break, I pulled out my photo camera and instantly watched into the soldiers big eyes.
+Well, for sure it was in their eyes a fortune.
 But they made jokes about in the next minute and asked for a group picture all together.
-Then they gave me some of their food, an unkowen paste of sweet rood.
+Then they gave me some of their food, an unknown paste of sweet rood.

 We walked up a slippy path under combat conditions with one little group well ahead of us, when suddenly loud gun fire started.
 I stopped breathing, went down and listened, meanwhile some soldiers rushed up the path.
-The exosting trecking was forgotten for the monemt.
-I look to Kivuay next to me.
+The exhausting tracking was forgotten for the moment.
+I looked to Kivuay next to me.
 He was shaking his head and asked a soldier with whispering voice.
 Then he greened to me and explained, that it was just a salute for a shot comrade a while ago.
 Well thanks, thought I.

 For this night we returned to a little and cold hut with open door and window.
-It was aufull only wirh a bed of leaves.
+It was awful only with a bed of leaves.
 The following morning we went up again for some pictures, then we started our descent.
-Half way douwn Kivuay pulled me of the track deep into the bushes and me getting doon and being quide, so did I. Some sldiers pass by.
-At the ranger post Kivuay explaned to me, that he was afrait of frandly fire.
-I left my body with an extra tip, paid my way via Goma to the frontier of Ruanda.
+Halfway down Kivuay pulled me of the track deep into the bushes and me getting down and being quite, so did I. Some soldiers passed by.
+At the ranger post Kivuay explained to me, that he was afraid of friendly fire.
+I left my body with an extra tip, paid my way via Goma to the frontier of Rwanda.

 Part 3: Through Ruanda

-Crossing for Zaire into Ruanda these days mend unpacking the backpack at cable military checkpoint and explaining my reason of travel, as well why I carried a meter long bush knife (sometimes I asked myself too) and what I’m supposed to do with my photo camera.
-I maganed anrgy and swetting to anwers this and reached the border town Gisenyi, got a hotl and some food, A riseing dawn I wend out to take a few pitures of destroyed military machenery from the Ruanades conflic, well knowing that I had to be carefully by doing this.
-But the treets were emty in my opinion, so I took pictures.
+Crossing for Zaire into Rwanda these days meant unpacking the backpack at cable military checkpoint and explaining my reason of travel, as well why I carried a meter long bush knife (sometimes I asked myself too) and what I’m supposed to do with my photo camera.
+I managed angrily and sweatingly to answer this and reached the border town Gisenyi, got a hotel and some food.
+At rising dawn I went out to take a few pictures of destroyed military machinery from Rwandas conflicts, well knowing that I had to be careful by doing this.
+But the streets were empty in my opinion, so I took pictures.

-When I start to walk back two military guys came across towards me.
+When I started to walk back two military guys came across towards me.
 Oh oh, I thought.
 They said, ‘it’s forbidden to take pictures in Gisenyi’ and asked for my camera.
 I said no and that I was only taking pictures of the sun set over lake Kivu.
 They escorted me to a closed by police station.
-A nother military showed and after a discusion they aksed the film roll in my camera.
-To give the roll away with the of Nyiragogo and Gorillas away was out of the question.
-We argued I asked of higher rank officer again and again They agreed and two of them wend of.
+Another military showed up and after a discussion they asked at least for the film roll in my camera.
+To give the roll away with the of Nyiragogo and Gorillas was out of the question.
+We argued I asked of higher rank officer again, and again They agreed and two of them went out and off.

 That was my chance.
 I said ‘I need to go to toilet’ and to my surprise they had one in the station, even a real flushing one, and let me go.
-I closed the door, pulled out my camera, flushed the toilet, pushed the rewind button the camera motor did so, took the film roll out, a new inside, closed, flushed again and wend out.
-The militaries igrored me and the matter facted, that I was swetting like hell.
-Soon after, an argry officer showed amd asked for the film roll.
-Well, I took it out and handed over to him, than I left.
+I closed the door, pulled out my camera, flushed the toilet, pushed the rewind button the camera motor did so, took the film roll out, a new inside, closed, flushed again and went out.
+The militaries ignored me and the matter of fact, that I was sweating like hell.
+Soon after, an angry officer showed up and asked for the film roll.
+Well, I took it out and handed it over to him, then I left.
 The laugh was on my side for right now.

-There was for sure no photo shop to develop my film roll, to make sure I left Gisenyi at dusk without breakfast on a big truck towards the frontier of Tanzania.
-Counless military stops and the frontier paper work took me all day long.
-Luckyly I got a nother truck on the tanzanien side, where a million refugees camped along the road since over two years.
-In one center of those elend I had to hopp of the truck already by night.
-So far safe, but hungry and tyred.
+There was for sure no photo shop to develop my film roll, nevertheless I didn´t sleep well that night.
+I left Gisenyi at dusk without breakfast on a big truck towards the frontier of Tanzania.
+Countless military stops and the frontier paper work took me all day long.
+Luckily I got another truck on the Tanzanian side, where a million refugees camped along the road since over two years.
+In one center of those disaster camps I had to hop off the truck already by night.
+So far safe, but hungry and tired.

 The nice truck driver asked for me around where to spend the night.
-An english speaking guy showed me a splace in a tent and a bessar cinemar where I could founde food and a coke.
-Maybe 50 relativly previleged or so, wathched quite silently the movie ‘Over the top’ with the actor Silvester Stallone on a small TV.
-Entrance fee of the cine was a quarter of a Dollar.
-This unreal, real situation made me some tears comming into me eyes.
+An English-speaking guy showed me a place in a tent and a bizarre cinema where I found food and a coke-cola.
+Maybe 50 relatively privileged or so, watched quite silently the movie ‘Over the top’ with the actor Sylvester Stallone on a small TV.
+The Entrance fee of the cine was a quarter of a Dollar.
+This unreal situation made me some tears coming into my eyes.
 I left this burned, sad and tortured land towards the Serengeti, crossed the national park and reached the town Arusha, an urban paradise in compare.